tholu/php-packer/README.md

 ==========

 A PHP version of Packer, JavaScript obfuscation library originally created by Dean Edwards, ported to PHP by Nicolas Martin.
-Packed for composer by Thomas Lutz.
+Packed for composer and slightly extended by Thomas Lutz.

 ## Installation